gsomgsom/blog/posts/value-of-copypasting.md

 end
 ```

 Either way we choose, we lose.
 This is because this exercise will keep going on and on forever as we add new functionality to our codebase, and as the codebase grows, whatever we did to minimize code duplication will make it fundamentally more complex.
-The solution where you add a new function adds a new node to your code, and with a new node now you have more things to think about and worry about.
+The solution where you add a new function adds a new node to your code, and with a new node now you have more dependencies to think about and worry about.
 The solution where you add flags and settings adds logical complexity to the flow of the affected function, which makes the code a lot harder to reason about.
 Any other solution out of this problem will do either of those things and complexity will grow.

 The point here is not that code reuse is bad, but that there are ongoing costs to making things reusable.
 The cost here is that at each point you have to add a new functionality, you'll have to think about which solution to choose to minimize duplication and which previous components/functions that exist in the codebase that you should look at to change and/or use.
 The process of building reusable code is one where you have to think about how to integrate new functionality against existing code instead of just adding new functionality.
 This is a huge mental resource drain that most people forget to take into account.